 Carrying the theme "Inject momentum and share results to build a win-win collaborative society", the high-tech fair attracted over 110 exhibitors showcasing more than 500 new robotics products and solutions.

-Statistics showed the size of the global robot sector increased to $30.6 billion in 2019 from $20.4 billion in 2016, with average annual growth rate of 14.5 percent.
+Statistics showed the size of the global robot sector increased to $30.6 billion in 2019 from $20.4 billion in 2016.
 Since the COVID-19 outbreak, the role of service robots has expanded greatly.

 Liang Jing, deputy secretary-general of the Chinese Institute of Electronics, said robots' application scenarios have transformed from traditional industrial manufacturing and family services to logistics, storage, community management, catering and entertainment.